pschraut/UnityScriptableObjectContainer/README.md

 Something like "ScriptableObject Container by Peter Schraut" or "Thanks to Peter Schraut" would be very much appreciated.

 You can of course use ScriptableObject Container without giving me credit.
-I'm a big fan of giving credits where credits are due though :)
+I'm a big fan of giving credit where credit is due though :)

 # Examples
 TODO